rehkad/Goobla/docs/windows.md

 ### Changing Model Location

-To change where Moogla stores the downloaded models instead of using your home directory, set the environment variable `OLLAMA_MODELS` in your user account.
+To change where Moogla stores the downloaded models instead of using your home directory, set the environment variable `MOOGLA_MODELS` in your user account.

 1. Start the Settings (Windows 11) or Control Panel (Windows 10) application and search for _environment variables_.

 2. Click on _Edit environment variables for your account_.

-3. Edit or create a new variable for your user account for `OLLAMA_MODELS` where you want the models stored
+3. Edit or create a new variable for your user account for `MOOGLA_MODELS` where you want the models stored

 4. Click OK/Apply to save.